 Romans 10:13, and other similar scriptures, can be looked at like a zip file on a computer.
 Though you may want to believe everything has been compressed into just that one scripture, once you open the file you can see that it is the other way around, that there is more to the word than just at surface level.
 We must look at all the relatable scripture on the subject to come to a determination.
 Especially when a verse makes a general statement on the most important topic of the Bible, that is our salvation.

 So in contrast to Romans 10:13, we can see there is a distinction for what it means to call on the Lord.
-One way is to truly receive Jesus into your life, and another is to have a form of Jesus, but never fully receiving Him as your Lord; while continuing in deliberate sin, that is to work iniquity.
-It is all or nothing, white or black.
-The devil likes to create grey areas of deception to make us feel comfortable, but it is in these shades where we are lukewarm and in danger of being cast out unless we truly repent (Revelation 3:16).
+One way is to truly receive Jesus into your heart and another is to have a form of Jesus, but never fully receiving Him as your Lord and savior; while continuing in deliberate sin, that is to practice lawlessness.

 "He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”